shonhartman/25-data-modeling/explorer.md

 You're building a site that associates data with specific variations of specific cars.
 You need to break the data down from the manufacturer to the specific model.
 In other words, you need to model in such detail that the system knows that a 2007 Mustang and a 2013 Mustang are the _same_ thing (from the 5th Generation, 2005-2014), but that a 2015 Mustang is different from both of those.
 The car models should also know general information about the cars.

+##Car Make table
 1. make - string - the make of the vehicle
+2. year - number - the year the vehicle was manufactured

+##Car Model table
-2. model - string - model attributed to each vehicle
+1. model - string - model attributed to each vehicle

+##Style Table
-3. style - string, number - the style of the vehicle for instance Nissan Rogue 'SV'
+1. style - string, number - the style of the vehicle for instance Nissan Rogue 'SV' or 'SV2'
-4. year - number - the year the vehicle was manufactured
-5. engine - string, number - the engine specifications
+2. exterior color - string - the vehicles exterior color
-6. transmission - string - standard or automatic
+3. interior color - string - the vehicles interior color

+##Features table
-7. image_url - string - the images associated with each vehicle
+1. image_url - string - the images associated with each vehicle
-8. miles per gallon - number - estimated miles per gallon of each vehicle
+2. miles per gallon - number - estimated miles per gallon of each vehicle
-9. exterior color - string - the vehicles exterior color
-10. interior color - string - the vehicles interior color
-11. VIN - string, number - the unique identifier for each vehicle
+3. engine - string, number - the engine specifications (probably new table)
+4. transmission - boolean - standard or automatic (set default to true for either)